inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Abbie Hoffman
 A woman's best protection is a little money of her own.
 		-- Cl Booth Luce, quoted in "The Wit of Women"
-Any sufficiently advanced technology is indistinguishable from magic.
+Any sufficiently advanced technology is indistinguishable from ic.
 		-- Arthur C. Clarke
 Graduate stunts and most professors  no smarter than unrgrads.
 They're just olr.